msurbano/VISCoPro/README.md

 Data source: Business Process Intelligence Challenge 2019 Event Log (https://icpmconference.org/2019/icpm-2019/contests-challenges/bpi-challenge-2019/).
 In this BPI Challenge, there is data from a large multinational company operating from the Netherlands in the field of paints and coatings.
 Specifically, the event log contains information about the purchasing document management process and four types of data flows.
 This subset of data contains 318272 events, 50000 traces and 21 attributes.

-We focused on searchinf for bottlenecks in the process since it is one of the most studied analysis objectives in the analysis of time performance in processes.
+We focused on finding bottlenecks in the process, as this is one of the most studied analysis objectives in process time performance analysis.

 1. We open the application and we go to the *Upload file* page and click the *Browse files* button.